Debugging with SSH

-To see the connection details, expand the ‘Enable SSH’ section in the build output where you will see the SSH command needed to connect:
+To see the connection details, expand the ‘Enable SSH’ section in the job output where you will see the SSH command needed to connect.

-Now you can SSH to the running build (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.
+SSH to the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

-The build VM will remain available for 30 minutes after the build finishes running and then automatically shut down.
+The build VM will remain available for an SSH connection for 10 minutes after the build finishes running and then automatically shut down.
 (Or you can cancel it.)
+After you SSH into the build, the connection will remain open for two hours.

-If your build has parallel steps, we launch more than one VM to perform them.
+Note: If your job has parallel steps, CircleCI launches more than one VM to perform them.
 Thus, you’ll see more than one ‘Enable SSH’ and ‘Wait for SSH’ section in the build output.

-If you run into permission troubles trying to SSH to your build, try these things:
+If you run into permission troubles trying to SSH to your job, try these things:

 A single command can be used to test that your keys are set up as expected.
 For GitHub run: